JohnPark7776/Projects/DiscordBot/README.md

   Reason I went this route because I did not want to create methods/functions to "manually" create API requests and just make a Browser create all the correct
   API requests/URLs for me so all I had to do was parse through the HTML and find the Images.

+  I used Instagram as a practice ground as my final goal was to get picture, videos, and posts from weverse and then post it through Discord.

 Required Libraries: